NathanKr/generic-make-http-request/README.md

   loadingComponent: ReactElement;
 ```

+You can use this generic component to cretae more specific component as done with FetchDataDefault

 <h3>Logic</h3>
 <h4>fetchDataEngine</h4>
 <p>This function fetch the data from the server and call setData, setError , setIsLoading accordingly</p>